i-like-robots/groundwork/README.md

 Using Groundwork.JS you can avoid common performance and maintainability pitfalls:

-1. Loading and attempting to instantiate all components at once
+1. No more loading and attempting to instantiate all site components at once:

     ```html
     <!-- webpage.html -->